Transmission-Agency-London/wordpress-challenge/README.md

 * Default border should be 2 pixels wide
 * Video output should be responsive
 * Layout should be responsive
-* Create shortcode generator - TinyMCE button that generates a popup with the following fields: post id, border width and border color with color picker option
+* Create shortcode generator - TinyMCE button that generates a popup with the following fields: post id, border width and border colour with colour picker option

 ### Additional notes ###